Craig Interpolation for Decidable First-Order Fragments: Repairing Interpolation for the Guarded Fragment

-The guarded fragment (\GFO) allows formulas in which all quantifiers are ``guarded.''
+The guarded fragment (\GFO) \cite{Andreka1998:Modal} allows formulas in which all quantifiers are ``guarded.''
 Formally, a \emph{guard} for a formula $\varphi$ is an atomic formula $\alpha$ whose free variables include all free variables of $\varphi$.
 Following~\cite{Graedel99:restraining}, we allow $\alpha$ to be an equality.
-More generally, by an \emph{$\exists$-guard} for $\varphi$, we will mean a possibly-existentially-quantified atomic formula $\exists\overline{x}\beta$ whose free variables include all free variables of $\varphi$.
+More generally, by an \emph{$\exists$-guard} for $\varphi$, we mean a formula of the form $\exists \overline{x} \beta$ whose free variables include all free variables of $\varphi$, where $\beta$ is an atomic formula.
 The formulas of \GFO are generated by the following grammar:

 where, in the last clause, $\alpha$ is a guard for $\varphi$.
 Note again that we do not allow constants and function symbols.